 To turn on the Multi-Input display mode, select Multi-Input Display and press SEL.
-Next, press and hold the Display Select button to view the display full-tile and activate the Multi-Input view.
+Next, press the FULL button to view the waveform in Multi-Input mode.

 NOTE.
-The Multi-Input menu option is only available in the WFM pop-up menu when the feature is enabled from the MAIN button menu.
-(See page 26, Multi-Input Display Mode.)
+The Multi-Input menu option is only available in the WFM pop-up menu when the feature is enabled from the MAIN button or CONFIG button menu.
+(See page 25, Multi-Input Display Mode.)